onderweg/the-guide-non-windows/readme.md

 This code is provided "as is" without warranty or support of any kind.
 Use this library as reference, to play around with, etc., but not for anything serious.

+It may eat your laundry (notes).
+It shouldn't, but it might.[¹](https://github.com/blofroth/taskigt)

 ## QA